Soccer-Midfielder Coutinho extends contract with Liverpool

 Jan 25 (Reuters) - Brazil international midfielder Philippe Coutinho has extended his contract with Liverpool, the Premier League side said on its website (www.liverpoolfc.com) on Wednesday.

-Although no official details of his new contract were revealed, media reports said the 24-year-old signed a five-and-a-half year extension that will keep him at Liverpool until 2022 and make him the club's highest-paid player.
+Although no details of his new contract were given, media reports said the 24-year-old signed a five-and-a-half year extension that will keep him at Liverpool until 2022.

 "I will work much harder to repay the belief shown in me.
 I signed this new contract to stay here for a few more years because it's a great honour for me," Coutinho said.